cloudposse-archives/terraform-aws-jenkins/README.md

 }
 ```

-### Deploy Jenkins into existing VPC and new subnets
+### Deploy Jenkins into an existing VPC and new subnets

 ```hcl
 data "aws_availability_zones" "available" {}